schmcklr/skill_extractor/README.md

 The project is divided into three parts:

-- #Part 1: General Preprocessing and Translation
+#- Part 1: General Preprocessing and Translation

 Designed to filter out duplicate job postings, translate non-English job postings into English language, and perform initial general preprocessing.
 The results will be outputted in an Excel file, which can be used for further analysis.